United People Foundation (UPF) strives for the introduction of a social security system consisting of the following two elements:

-UPF wants to see the introduction, world-wide, of a basic income scheme which offers all people around the world the best possible fulfillment of the intentions stated in the Universal Declaration of Human Rights of 1948 mentioned below:
+UPF wants to see the introduction, worldwide, of a basic income scheme which offers all people around the world the best possible fulfillment of the intentions stated in the New Declaration of Human Rights (NDHR), namely:

-- Right to life and a right to work (article 3 and article 23);
+- Right to life and right to work (Article 3 and Article 23);

-The basic income scheme that is to be carried out by the government and/or local communities for all the people around the world consists of the following four parts:
+The basic income scheme that is to be implemented by the government and/or local communities for all the people around the world consists of the following four elements:

 - Youth (children and students);

-The basic income for the rest of the people consists of a work and income guarantee system in which people receive a salary consistent with the work that they do.
+The basic income for the working population consists of a work and income guarantee system in which people receive a salary consistent with the work that they do.
 When there is no work people will still have a right to payment of (almost) 100% of the minimum wage and the right to free use of the healthcare system.

-Here, the starting point for the minimum wage is half the amount of income that a average worker earns in a particular country, with a minimum of that what is needed to provide for the basic needs of life.
+Here, the basic premise for calculating the minimum wage is that it will be half the amount of income that an average worker earns in a particular country, with a minimum value set at what is needed to provide for the basic needs of life.
 People who find this public income insurance to be insufficient can participate in the lifetime savings scheme.

-The standard minimum wage in relation to the income of the average worker is based on the definition used in Europe for determining the poverty line.
-People that earn less than half of the average wage are living, according to this definition, below the poverty line (the minimum wage in America is about one quarter of what the average worker earns).
+The standard minimum wage in relation to the income level of the average worker is based on the definition used in Europe for determining the poverty line.
+People who earn less than half of the average wage are, according to this definition, living below the poverty line (the minimum wage in America is about one quarter of what the average worker earns).

-The cost of the basic public scheme will be paid for from a new to be introduced, just, efficient, simple and transparent tax system.
+The cost of the basic public scheme will be paid for from a freshly introduced, just, efficient, simple and transparent tax system.

 Additional lifetime savings scheme